SEND (Special Educational Needs and Disability)

 Results of the interventions must be shared with the SENCo and recorded on Target Tracker.

-A log of concern may be completed and/or discussion with SENCo, if progress has not been made.
+A log of concern may be completed and/or discussion with SENDCo, if progress has not been made.

 We aim to remove barriers to learning and ensure children participate in mainstream education.

-Children may now be considered to have Special Educational Needs (SEN) and will go onto the school’s Assess-Plan-Do-Review One (APDRO) form.
+Children may now be considered to have Special Educational Needs and/or a Disability (SEND) and will go onto the school’s Assess-Plan-Do-Review One (APDRO) form.
 Targets on the APDRO must be reviewed and new ones set in line with the Assessment Calendar.
 All targets must be shared with parents and the child and reviewed with them at least termly.
 A pupil passport will also be completed to reflect the child’s individual strengths, interests and learning styles.
-The APDRO and the Pupil Passport forms must be stored centrally so the SENCo and others can access them at any time.
+The APDRO and the Pupil Passport forms must be stored centrally so the SENDCo and others can access them at any time.